jtbdevelopment/TwistedBattleship/Open Items.md

 - refresh on web page not working if on root (ok via FB Canvas)
 - sounds
 - review server side messages
-- after upgrading ionic - then upgrade ion-autocomplete and look at prepopulate feature
--  REPLACE ION AUTOCOMPLETE....

 --  Notes on messages
  - ecm, repair, evasive: message to all players